Mindfully Healthy Living

 Natalie's Notes and Preferences

-Maca has been a helpful mood and energy-boosting superfood over the years for our family in different phases of our life.
+Maca has been a helpful mood and energy-boosting superfood over the years for our family in different phases of our lives.
 We have tried both raw and gelatinized maca as well as various colors and brands.

 Overall, all three colors do have energizing effects, however, each of the darker colors- red and black maca have more specifically targeted benefits.
 Read our article on the different colors of maca to learn about these specific benefits!